Menu

 Condos

 Living in a condo is different than living in your own house.
 It is important to understand that the unit owners together run the condo and make decisions about a wide range of things.
+This can include things like deciding on repairs and rules around pets and parking.

 Buying a Condo